 Second, Pi Network price has crashed because of the ongoing weakness in the crypto industry.
 Bitcoin has dropped significantly, while the market cap of all coins has dropped by 3.65% to $2.75 trillion.
 Cryptocurrency prices often have a close correlation with each other.

-The ongoing drop is happening after several important events in the US last week.
+The ongoing drop happened after several important US events last week.
 Donald Trump held a closely-watched crypto summit last week, where he unveiled plans for a strategic crypto reserve.
 As such, this decline is likely happening as investors sold the fact or the news.

-Technically, the Pi token plunged after reaching a high of $3 in February to a low of $1.35, its lowest level since February 23.
-This retreat happened after it formed a head and shoulders pattern, one of the most bearish patterns in the market.
+Technically, the Pi token plunged from a high of $3 in February to a low of $1.35, its lowest level since February 23.
+This retreat happened after it formed a head-and-shoulders pattern, one of the most bearish patterns in the market.
 It has dropped below the neckline at $1.5020.

-The Pi token has dropped below the 50-period moving average, while most oscillators like the Relative Strength Index (RSI) and the MACD have all pointed downwards.
+The Pi token has dropped below the 50-period moving average, while most oscillators, such as the Relative Strength Index (RSI) and the MACD, have pointed downwards.